Banyan Treehouse School

 Green Economic Zone

 The Campus with 1000 students, staff and companies will provide jobs for many local construction companies.
 Hundreds of new tree-nurseries in the area are required to raise the 50,000 trees and Bamboo plants.
 600,000 poles of all sizes will be needed.
+Kiri-trees and Giant reed will be raised on site.
 Construction companies can open up new branches for the processing and value editing of Bamboo construction profiles.
 Knowledge transfer from Germany to local companies will accelerate the growth of production and quality of products.
 Resilient, decentralized water- and energy infrastructure is the foundation for BTHS and will spread in the region.

 Campus Design

-Banyan Treehouse School main building with classrooms – possible design.
-The 20 treehouses are all connected to the main building via canopy walk-ways of different kinds (see presentation).
+The 20 treehouses of each module are connected to the main building via canopy walk-ways at 8m height.
 Wheelchair access is provided to all areas on solid, illuminated walkways.
+Children from all over the country will come to visit the fantastic forest, botanical garden, enjoy the water features, diving and hidden passages.
 The children do not have to fear for their life as others who have to walk for miles to get to school, through traffic with toxic air, or the savannah where wild animals can attack.
 Not even stray dogs can reach the children in the golden zone under the canopies of the trees.
-They enjoy fresh air and Beauty each day.
+They enjoy fresh air and Beauty each day. image: design for BTHS main building with classrooms

 Strategy